 Ostri / Chashushuli

-Ostri is a spicy beef stew resembling an European goulash.
+Ostri is another typical Georgian food - a spicy beef stew resembling an European goulash.
 The beef is cooked together with tomatoes and mushrooms and further flavored with generous amount of garlic, spices and herbs.
 It´s a hearty, filling dish ideal for chilly evenings.

 On some restaurant menus, you will find also a similar dish named chashushuli.
 As a culinary layman, they both looked same to me.
 Only later, a friend explained me the difference.
 During the preparation of ostri, ingredients are cooked together from the beginning.
 But in case of chashushuli, the meat is first briefly fried and then cooked in its own oil - tomatoes and mushrooms are added only much later.